-NFT poetry.
-I don’t think I’m the first in the world to reflect on NFT poetry.
+NFT poems.
+I don’t think I’m the first in the world to reflect on NFT poems.
 I’m certainly one of the first, and the first Italian.

 But primates don’t matter here.